Quantum Algorithms for Testing Hamiltonian Symmetry

 Finally, we perform the measurement $\mathcal{M}=\{\ket{+}\!\bra{+}_C,\mathbb{I}-\ket{+}\!\bra{+}_C\}$ on the control register and accept if and only if the outcome $\ket{+}\!\bra{+}_C$ is observed.
 With this condition, the acceptance probability is given by

 where we have used the projector defined in \eqref{eq:projector} (see Appendix~\ref{app:accept} for a quick derivation of \eqref{eq:originalacc}).
-As a limiting case of the gentle measurement lemma \cite{itit1999winter,ON07}, we have that
+As a limiting case of the gentle measurement lemma \cite{Davies1969,itit1999winter,ON07}, we have that

 where the second statement is equivalent to the condition on the Choi state given in Appendix~\ref{app:covariance}.
-Therefore, by implementing this algorithm, we can definitively determine whether a Hamiltonian exhibits a symmetry under a group $G$ with some projective unitary representation $\{U(g)\}_{g\in G}$.
+Therefore, by implementing this algorithm, we can determine whether a Hamiltonian exhibits a symmetry under a group $G$ with some projective unitary representation $\{U(g)\}_{g\in G}$.
+See Appendix~\ref{app:approximate} for further details of approximate versions of the equivalence in~\eqref{eq:Bose-symmetric-equiv-cond}, which demonstrate that the acceptance probability is near to one if and only if the Choi state is approximately Bose symmetric.

 This algorithm can be further simplified.
 By invoking the transpose trick (see, e.g., \cite{biamonte2017tensor}), we can identify the unitary on the reference system, $\overline{U}_R(g)$, with an equivalent action on $A$ given by $U^\dag_A(g)$.
 Since the action of the circuit would then take place solely on the subsystem $A$, the reference system $R$ is traced out.
-This is equivalent to preparing the maximally-mixed state (denoted by $\pi$) on $A$, such that this variation of our algorithm bears some resemblance to a one-clean-qubit algorithm \cite{KL98}, with the exception that it requires $\log_2 |G|$ clean qubits for the control register.
+This is equivalent to preparing the maximally-mixed state (denoted by $\pi$) on $A$, such that this variation of our algorithm bears some resemblance to a one-clean-qubit algorithm \cite{KL98} (also known as a DQC1 algorithm), with the exception that it requires $\log_2 |G|$ clean qubits for the control register.
 This simplification is shown in Figure~\ref{fig:altcircuit}.
 The acceptance probability of the simplification described above is given by

 where $d$ is the dimension of the system being tested.
 Appendix~\ref{app:accept} gives a proof that the expression in \eqref{eq:modifiedacc} is equal to the acceptance probability of the circuit in Figure~\ref{fig:originalcircuit}.